Family Ski Holidays

 Essentials For Families

-To make sure things run smoothly while you’re on holiday, our teams in resort can sort out some extra bits for you.
-Some of these need to be booked before you arrive in resort so they’re ready and waiting for you.
+To make sure things run smoothly while you’re on holiday, our suppliers can provide the extras you need.
+Some of these need to be booked in advance so they’re ready and waiting for you when you arrive.

-Travel cots with sheets and a blanket are available – just make sure you book these before you arrive in resort.
+Travel cots with sheets and a blanket are available – just let us know and we can book these before you arrive.

-Free car seats are included when you book private transfer but remember to include infants in the total number of seats required.
-Car seats can’t be used on coaches and if you’d rather bring your own, just let us know when you’re booking.
+Free car seats are included when you book a private transfer but remember to include infants in the total number of seats require, if you’d rather bring your own, just let us know when you’re booking.

 What To Pack And Wear

 Kitting out your kids for skiing needn’t cost the earth.
 Your skis, poles and helmets can be rented in resort, but you’ll need to get the right outer clothing sorted before you go.
 If it’s your first time, consider borrowing kit from a friend or asking around for any hand-me-downs before investing in your own gear.
 Pre-owned clothing from somewhere like Vinted or Ebay are cost effective options.

 What To Wear